 **Via Vertex AI Model Garden on Google Cloud:** UCR's "Ursa Major" Google Cloud environment provides access to a curated list of open-source models through the Vertex AI Model Garden.
 This is the recommended way to use open-source models for most research.

-**On-Premise (HPCC or a private system):** Researchers can run open-source models on the UCR High-Performance Computing Center (HPCC) or on their own secure, departmentally-managed systems.
+**On-Premise (HPCC or a private system):** Researchers can run open-source models on the UCR High-Performance Computing Center (HPCC) or on their own secure, departmentally-managed systems (subject to strict physical location guidelines).

 ### What is Vertex AI?